Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * L1, L2 etc. is the letter being used in the B parameter.
 Subaxes are using indexes starting with 0
 * example 0X:1Y:2Z:3A:4C is the default for 5-axis kinematics
 * example 0X:1Y:2Z0:3A:4C:5Z1 would use drive 5 as additional Z value (drive 2 and 5 added to one position)

-Reintroduced to allow options of unusual drive mappings.
-Specification will follow.

 **special settings for rotary Delta**